Lucretia/free-ada/README.md

 * FSF GCC
 * Binutils
+* GDB
 * libgnat_util (using the FSF sources)

+The following are AdaCore GPL-2014 versions:

 * XML/Ada
 * GPRBuild
 * GNATMem
 * GNATColl
 * ASIS (with tools)
+* PolyORB

 To find out what versions are built, see the config-master.inc file.